pauljbernard/SWEAgent/frontend/README.md

    ./run.sh
    ```

-   This will start both the Vite development server and the Flask adapter.
+   This will start both the Vite development server and the Flask simple_adapter.

 3. Open your browser and navigate to `http://localhost:53530`.